 The Compensation Committee believes this is a competitive level of compensation and provides incentives to all of our senior executives to achieve our annual financial goals.
 The Compensation Committee also believed it was important to establish a plan that awarded all of our executive officers, both Key Executives and Senior Executives, using the same performance criteria.
-In addition, the Compensation Committee eliminated the personal performance component of the previous plan, thereby creating one single company-wide target.
+In addition, there is no personal performance component of the plan for Key Executives and Senior Executives, thereby creating one single company-wide target.